Business solution people concept with human hands putting together a jigsaw puzzle made of gears with 3D illustration elements.

 A professional headshot of Mark Kelsey

-• Advocacy as a consultative group representing different business areas and iterating the importance of an inclusive workforce.
+• Acting as a consultative group that represents various business sectors while emphasizing the importance of an inclusive workforce.

-• Promote a positive culture shift in managerial and leadership competency.
+• Promoting a positive cultural shift in managerial and leadership skills.

 Jeffery Batiste